-Please note to "Enable Editing" and fill both REGISTRATION & CONTACT info.
-Tab spreadsheets at bottom of Excel page and note payment options available.
+Please download the form to edit or print and fill both REGISTRATION & CONTACT info.
+Note payment options available.
 Please save the file in your FAMILY NAME and email the Excel forms back to email@example.com

 Mail form to: 417 Albert St., Kingston, ON, K7L 3W4

 E-transfers: When paying by e-transfer, please send a separate email to the registrar at firstname.lastname@example.org, with the answer to your selected security question.

 Financial assistance: Our goal is to enable families to attend the conference.
 If cost is an issue, please speak to your local deacons.
 In order to make SLFC more affordable for large families, we have a maximum family rate (see the registration form).
 This rate does not apply to adult children living with their parents or to friends of the family you bring along (though they are very welcome!).

 Coming only on Sunday?
 Please register!
 If you plan to attend Sunday only, please register and prepay as an off-site attendee (with or without meals as you choose).
 If you plan to come just for evening worship and the Ottawa Theological Hall convocation, you do not need to register or pay.

 Counselors: Counselors are selected and approved by the executive and require a letter from their elder.
 Please download the “Letter of Recommendation” in the Volunteer page of this website.
 Counselors must be at least 18 years of age; junior counselors must be at least 16 years of age.
 If you are interested in serving in this way, please mark “H” on the registration form.